yevhen/Nake/README.md

 	// here goes code, which builds sources using given configuration }
 ```
-Yes, it's just a normal method call.
+Yes, it's just a regular method call.
 There is no any special syntax in Nake for specifying prerequisites - you simply invoke one task from within another task using native C# language constructs.
 Everything is 100% statically bound.
 No strings whatsoever, and you can put task invocations in any place you want (so that you can easily replicate advanced MSBuild features like [Before/After targets](http://freetodev.wordpress.com/2009/06/24/msbuild-4-0-beforetargets-and-aftertargets/) :grin:).

 ##### How does it work?